Alex-DG/immersal-8thwall-template/readme.md

 ## Setup

-1. Create a new file `.env.local` in the project root and add inside your 8th Wall key such as:
+1. Create a new file `.env.local` in the project root and add inside your 8th Wall key, Immersal developer token and a map id , such as:

 ```
 VITE_8THWALL_APP_KEY=xxxxxxxxxxxxxxxxxxxxxxxxx
+VITE_IMMERSAL_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxx
+VITE_MAP_ID=xxxxx
 ```

 2. Run the following commands: